As seen on Shark Tank 🦈 🦈 🦈

 Proper storage is key to maintaining the freshness and flavor of artisanal cheeses.
 After purchasing, cheese should ideally be wrapped in cheese paper, which allows it to breathe while maintaining the correct humidity.
 If cheese paper is not available, parchment paper or waxed paper is a suitable alternative, followed by loosely wrapping in plastic wrap.
 Cheese should be kept in the warmest part of the refrigerator, such as a vegetable drawer.
 Hard cheeses can last for several weeks, while soft cheeses should be consumed within a few days for optimal quality.

 For those looking to entertain or enjoy a gourmet experience at home, the convenience of online shopping allows you to order charcuterie boards online.
-These boards often come with a selection of artisanal cheeses paired with a variety of cured meats and accompaniments, carefully chosen to create a balanced and flavorful experience.
 When ordering, consider the size of the board based on the number of guests, and look for options that cater to a range of dietary preferences to ensure everyone can indulge.